3 - Control Flow

 Falling through cases is a mixed blessing.
 On the positive side, it allows multiple cases for a single action, as with the blank, tab or newline in this example.
 But it also implies that normally each case must end with a break to prevent falling through to the next.
 Falling through from one case to another is not robust, being prone to disintegration when the program is modified.
 With the exception of multiple labels for a single computation, fall-throughs should be used sparingly.

-As a matter of good form, put a break
+As a matter of good form, put a break after the last case (the

-here) even though it's logically unnecessary.
+default here) even though it's logically unnecessary.
 Some day when

 another case gets added at the end, this bit of defensive programming will